 The group’s name is taken from the special earthenware jugs – zedashes—that were buried under the family home for the purpose of making wine.
 The wine made in zedashes was especially for the veneration of ancestors, and the tapping of the zedashe every year carried great ritual significance.

 Besides numerous appearances throughout the Republic of Georgia, Zedashe has toured internationally with appearances at major festivals and universities in the United Kingdom, the Netherlands, Belgium, Latvia, and the United States.
-In addition to their performances, Zedashe often holds day- to week-long workshops, either connecting with specific local choirs or simply open to those interested in the Georgian culture.
-Zedeashe members also run a music and dance school out of Sighnaghi for kids and in 2013 saw the debut of the children’s choir on the album Intangible Pearls.
+In addition to their performances, Zedashe often holds day- to weeklong workshops, either connected with specific local choirs or simply open to those interested in the Georgian culture.
+Zedeashe members also run a music and dance school out of Sighnaghi for kids, and in 2013 saw the debut of the children’s choir on the album Intangible Pearls.